SubhojitGuin/customer-monitoring-system/README.md

    ```
    pip install -r requirements.txt
    ```
+3. Create a folder named `images` in the same directory.
 ## Usage

 1. Update the `main.py` file with the appropriate camera settings and email credentials.